Riverwalk moves one step closer to completion

 Laflamme said the entire project cost is about $1.4 million.

-During the meeting, Council Member Lucie Remillard said the proposal sounded like a good idea to allow the city to complete the Riverwalk the way it wanted to.
-She made a motion to approve the additional expenditure of $27,300, which was unanimously approved.
+During the meeting, Council Member Lucie Remillard made a motion to approve the additional expenditure of $27,300, which was unanimously approved.

-Laflamme said it made the most sense to put the project out for bid around the holidays with the bulk of the work to be done in 2022 instead of trying to bid it out in August or September.

-If they put the project out for bids in August or September, Laflamme said it might just get started before it had to shut down for the winter months, making a later bid period a better choice for completing of the whole project at once.

 (0) comments